creativecommons/wp-plugin-creativecommons/README.md

 The plugin adds specific Gutenberg blocks for each Creative Commons license.
-If you are using the default Gutenberg editor, you will find these blocks under a seperate category.
+If you are using the default Gutenberg editor, you will find these blocks under a separate category.

 ![Blocks Category](https://cl.ly/4934cdc59cd4/img)